-Are there special angels looking out for us as we drive, that can come to our aid when we're involved or about to become involved in a car accident?
+Are there special angels looking out for us, sometimes, as we drive?
+Spiritual and/or human beings that can come to our aid when we're involved in or about to become involved in a car accident?
 Based on experiences that have touched my life, I believe angels can be sent from God to help you either avoid or survive a car accident, and that encounters with accident angels can be natural, or supernatural.

 I believe angels can intervene supernaturally to save us when it is simply not our time to go, and I also believe they can operate in the spirit and/or the form of ordinary people who, acting in an angelic way, can be sent to help you out at the scene of an accident.
 Many people have reported the appearance of strangers who have helped them after they’ve had a car accident.
 Don Piper, for example, is a bestselling author who has described his own encounter with an angel after he survived a near-fatal car accident.